JoseRoca/WinFBX/docs/Numeric datatypes/CCUR Class.md

 ```
 #### Remark

-The constructor that accepts a DOUBLE value is particulary useful, because it allows to set the integer and fractionary parts at the same time with just a number, e.g.
+The constructor that accepts a DOUBLE value is particularly useful, because it allows to set the integer and fractional parts at the same time with just a number, e.g.

 ```
 DIM c AS CCUR = 12345.1234